The Rise of Artificial Intelligence in Medical Transcription

 Get the Free eBook: The Complete Guide to Medical Documentation Solutions

 Given recent breakthroughs in artificial intelligence and natural language processing, there is a new market of AI-powered scribes responding to the challenges of clinical documentation.
-AI medical transcription uses AI and natural language processing to listen into the natural patient-physician conversation, parse out the medically relevant information, and summarize that information into compliant notes that map back to the appropriate fields of an EHR.
+AI medical transcription uses AI and natural language processing to listen into the natural patient-clinician conversation, parse out the medically relevant information, and summarize that information into compliant notes that map back to the appropriate fields of an EHR.

 Unlike traditional dictation and transcription tools, AI scribes go beyond verbatim summarization – and do so at a much more affordable and scalable price point than medical scribes.
 As a result, AI-powered medical scribes bring the quality and experience of a human medical scribe, but at the cost and scalability of a dictation service.

 Rather than transcribing word by word, AI transcription tools only document medically relevant information.
 This is a feat of natural language processing which can identify the nuances of conversational speech and therefore remove irrelevant components of a conversation such as small talk and filler words.
-With no need to write, dictate, or edit notes, doctors can simply review and sign off – saving up to 3 hours a day on documentation.
+With no need to write, dictate, or edit notes, clinicians can simply review and sign off – saving up to 3 hours a day on documentation.

 Unlike its technological predecessors, AI-powered transcription software learns from its mistakes.
-Any corrections a doctor makes to a note provides feedback to the algorithm and improves the accuracy of future documentation.
+Any corrections a clinician makes to a note provides feedback to the algorithm and improves the accuracy of future documentation.
 As the software learns the patterns of a doctor’s speech and vocabulary, fewer and fewer corrections are necessary.

-AI medical transcription empowers doctors to turn away from their computer, put down their phone, and carry a natural conversation with their patients.
+AI medical transcription empowers clinicians to turn away from their computer, put down their phone, and carry a natural conversation with their patients.
 With this increase in patient interaction comes drastic improvements to health outcomes including greater patient participation, preventative health, and higher rates of immunization.

 Medical documentation has come a long way since the early days of papyrus paper and reed brushes.
 What started out as an effort to standardize patient care, replicate medical successes, and increase workflow efficiency has led to one of the biggest pain points in modern healthcare.
 However, as AI transcription offers clinicians long-awaited relief from the burden of documentation, the joy of care is finally returning to medicine.